 Learn about the impressive history of a group of locals from the Egipto neighborhood in Bogotá.
 Deciding to leave their criminal past behind they have started the initiative Breaking Borders, showing tourists around their streets filled with artwork that tells the neighborhood’s history.
 In this way, tourism has formed a real alternative for their personal and professional development and opened the doors for a brighter future.

-The tour begins when our driver picks you up at your place of stay and bring you to El Chorro de Quevedo, the place where the foundation of Bogotá took place.
-There you will meet our English speaking guide who will serve as a translator and also tell you about their process, and one of the leaders of the project who will be your local guide.
+You’ll be picked up with private transport and taken to El Chorro de Quevedo, the founding place of Bogotá, by your English-speaking guide.
+There you will meet one of the leaders of the Breaking Borders project who will be your local guide.

 Passing through the colorful streets of La Candelaria, you will be led to Nuestra Señora de Egipto, the church located at the entrance of Barrio Egipto.
 This is also the scene for the festivities on the 6th of January, a three-day religious carnival that is deeply rooted in the traditions of the people from Barrio Egipto.